skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   FTP from Windows to IBM i target LPAR

--   Create image catalog specifying the directory where .iso is.
+-   Create image catalog specifying the directory where .ISO is.

--   ADDIMGCLGE for all .iso file
+-   ADDIMGCLGE for all .ISO file

--   Restore the libraries from the .iso file to target LPAR's required
+-   Restore the libraries from the .ISO file to target LPAR's required
     > library

 10. []{#_heading=h.2s8eyo1 .anchor}Timing estimates

 > Below is the time estimate of some time-consuming activities

--   Creation of .iso on Windows NFS mount :3 hrs to create 1\*400 GB
+-   Creation of .ISO on Windows NFS mount :3 hrs to create 1\*400 GB
-    > .iso
+    > .ISO

-> Best approach is to create 4 .iso file on parallel sessions (takes
+> Best approach is to create 4 .ISO file on parallel sessions (takes
 > around 5 hrs)

 -   Copy of file from Windows to Data Box SMB drive: 1\*400 Gb file took